 AGL DEFENDS ARTISTS ACROSS THE WORLD

-We provide high-level legal assistance to artists regarding the rights they own and access to justice to artists unable to afford it.
+AGL provides high-level legal assistance to artists regarding the rights they own and enables access to justice for artists unable to afford it.

 ARE yOU AN ARTIST tHAT NEEDS LEGAL HELP?

 ARE YOU A LAWYER INTERESTED IN HELPING THE ARTISTIC COMMUNITY?

 WHAT WE DO

 Featured case studies

 Our network of lawyers